How Many Inches In 6 Ft

 Beyond Feet and Inches: Expanding Your Conversion Skills

 Once you master the conversion between feet and inches, you can expand your skills to other units of measurement within the imperial system and even the metric system.
-For instance, you can learn to convert:
+To give you an idea, you can learn to convert:

 • Feet to yards: 1 yard = 3 feet